-Watersports Day is the flip side of the team competition coin.
-Challenge day is held in the early part of the summer and Watersports day is held in the later part.
-Due to it’s timing (during this more “mellow” time of the summer) the feel of the event is considerably different… but the fun is the same.
-Team competitions will occur all over camp and will have a water theme.
+Today is Watersports Day, the second of our team competition days.
+Challenge day was enjoyed in the early part of the summer, just as we were getting settled into camp life.
+Todays event will feel far less intense (we are pretty mellow these days) but the fun is the same.
+Team competitions all over camp all morning long all taking place in or around water.
 Sometimes the activity takes place in the lake or pool, sometimes on the blob or giant slide, and sometimes on the front lawn with squirt guns or musical water buckets.

-We stroll around from activity to activity, cheering and chatting.
-It is a wonderful day spent in the sun, rest hour feels glorious after such a morning.
-This evening, weather permitting, we will enjoy the Syncronized Ballet Water Show.
-There is a high probability of rain… just a matter of timing.
-We think that we will “thread the needle” and enjoy a glorious show.
+We stroll around from activity to activity soaking up the sun.
+Rest hour feels glorious after such a morning!
+This evening we will enjoy the Syncronized Ballet Water Show.
+It will be a glorious show.

-About two hundred campers took syncronized swimming this summer (a record).
-The girls who take it RAVE about how great it is.
-They enjoy the exercise, enjoy the “dance moves” in the water, enjoy the music (our sound system is amazing), and enjoy their friends.
+Over two hundred campers took syncronized swimming this summer (a record).
+The girls enjoy the exercise, the “dance moves” in the water, and love the music (our sound system is amazing).
 The net effect is one of the best EP’s of the summer!

 We will file into the Pool Complex (we built in bleachers big enough for the whole camp just for this EP) after shoppe, enjoying the golden light of the early evening.
-The setting is wonderful.
-Golden sunlight filtering through the large sycamore trees by the lake as the sun slowly sets behind the mountains, as much a part of the show as the campers.
+Golden sunlight filtering through the towering sycamore trees as the sun slowly sets behind the purple mountains.
 The sky will turn a dozen shades of red and purple as the production ends.
 We will go back to our cabins in the dark; the first stars of the evening coming out as the fireflies rise from the lawn.

-Moments like this will shine in our memories fifty years from now.
-We are in a great place with great people; the very definition of “the good old days”.
+Moments like this will shine in our memories when we go home We are in a great place with great people; the very definition of “the good old days”.
 Thank you for making this possible.
-The Watershow will be posted on our Livestream this evening around 7:30.
+The Watershow will be on our Livestream this evening around 7:15.

 We hope you are enjoying your last weekend “of freedom”.
 I, for one, wish that we had another month.
 Camp is so much fun, so good… it is a shame it has to end.